SouraTR/emapper2gbk/README.rst

                                     basenames (col 1).
 Default = 'metagenome' for metagenomic and 'cellular organisms' for genomic
               -go GOBASIC, --gobasic GOBASIC
+                                    go ontology, GOBASIC is either the name of an existing file containing the GO Ontology or the name of the file that will be created by emapper2gbk containing the GO Ontology
-                                    go ontology, will be downloaded if not provided -q, --quiet           quiet mode, only warning, errors logged into console
+              -q, --quiet           quiet mode, only warning, errors logged into console

   * Examples